 Article VIII: Committees

 The Chairperson will establish and maintain committees that allow the PEP to effectively execute its duties under New York State Education Law Section 2590-g.
-It is recommended that there be five members on each committee.
+Except as set forth below, it is recommended that there be five members on each committee.
 Committee participation is open to all members of the PEP.
 Student input is welcome.
 A committee of the PEP shall act at committee meetings by a majority of the committee, to the extent permitted by law.

-8.1 Contracts Committee

-The Contracts Committee shall review and make recommendations regarding contracts proposed by the Chancellor that have been placed on the agenda for review and approval by the full PEP at the next calendar meeting.
-A non-voting designee of the Chancellor knowledgeable about such proposed contracts shall meet with and provide information to the Contracts Committee regarding such proposed contracts.

-8.2 Appeals Committee
+8.2.
+Appeals Committee

-The Appeals Committee shall hear appeals and make recommendations to the full PEP according to New York Education Law sections 2590-g, 2590-l, and 2590-i(2)(a).
+As set forth in Sections 113.1, 113.19, and 113.23 of the State Education Commissioner’s Regulations, the Chairperson may designate a panel of three members to consider and determine appeals filed pursuant to New York Education Law section 2590-l(1).

-8.3 Bylaws Committee
+8.3.
+Bylaws Committee

-Under New York Education Law Section 2590-d, the Bylaws Committee shall review the PEP Bylaws annually for consideration and approval by the full PEP.
+Under New York Education Law Section 2590-d, the Bylaws Committee shall review the PEP Bylaws annually and recommend revisions for consideration and approval by the full PEP.

-8.4 Other Committees
+8.4.
+Other Committees

 The PEP may establish additional committees, which shall be appointed by the Chairperson in accordance with these Bylaws.
 Such committees of the PEP may include advisory members of the committee with no voting rights.
 An advisory member(s) may be affiliated with the public, private, or nonprofit sectors.